xxxkingxl/Custom-Command/README.md

 ---

-Certainly!
-Here's a refined version with clearer formatting, a friendlier tone, and a bit more guidance for users who might be new to ADB setups:

----

 ## 📱 Android Support (Optional)

 Some commands in this system rely on **Android Debug Bridge (ADB)**, which is **fully bundled** in the `adb` folder — no need to download it separately.
 ADB allows for powerful Android device interactions, especially when paired with the [Shizuku](https://shizuku.moe/) app for near-root access (without rooting your device).